mantidproject/mantid/docs/source/algorithms/GravityCorrection-v1.rst

 Counts of neutrons that do not hit the detector after correction will not be considered in the :literal:`OutputWorkspace`, an information will be logged.
 Please note, that the output workspace likely has varying bins and consider a subsequent rebinning step (:ref:`algm-Rebin`).
 The instrument definition may only contain the position in beam direction and the height of the slits will be computed internally.
-The potential output workspace adds " cancelled gravitation " to its title.
+The potential output workspace adds " cancelled gravitation " to its title (sample log information).

 Requirements
 ------------